5 Relationship Situations That Are A Waste Of Your Valuable Time

 If your on-again, off-again guy contacts you and wants to get together, politely decline, even if you don't have other plans.

-So, when you send mixed signals to the Universe, a higher power, or God, you find yourself in the type of relationships you don't really want over and over again.
+So, when you send mixed signals to the Universe, a higher power, or God, you find yourself in the type of relationship you don't want over and over again.

 Congratulations, you've finally progressed from dating to being exclusive.
 Great, but continue watching what he says and does.

-If he tells you what you want to hear to keep you around but his actions don't back up his promises, have the courage to see things for what they are.
+If he tells you what you want to hear to keep you around but his actions don't back up his promises, dare to see things for what they are.

 Don't make excuses for him and don't pursue him when you don't hear from him.
 If a guy is really into you, you'll hear from him, no matter what is going on in his life.

-It's hard to detach yourself from a guy you really like, but it's far easier when you haven't invested a ton of time and effort into a connection that's going nowhere.
+It's hard to detach yourself from a guy you like, but it's far easier when you haven't invested a ton of time and effort into a connection that's going nowhere, as explored by research in PLOS One Journal.

 Leave this relationship now and free your energy up to meet a guy who genuinely wants what you want.